justinkoh/CircuitSimulator/README.md

 cannot change instantaneously and it is effectively fixed during each simulation iteration.
 Similarly, capacitors are treated as voltage sources (discussed later) since their voltage cannot change instantaneously.
 The solution is found by calculating the inverse of conductance matrix.
-This is complex but common operation in computing, so it makes sense to use a library, but you must justify your selection of a library and how you have used it in your report.

 ### Process voltage sources
 Voltage sources must be treated specially since the conductance of an ideal voltage source is